CHAM16306/Pheasant-Project/README.md

 ````
 phepop <- genind2genpop(file)
 phepop

+/// GENPOP OBJECT /////////

+ // 8 populations; 41,503 loci; 83,436 alleles; size: 24.6 Mb

+ // Basic content
+   @tab:  8 x 83436 matrix of allele counts
+   @loc.n.all: number of alleles per locus (range: 2-4)
+   @loc.fac: locus factor for the 83436 columns of @tab
+   @all.names: list of allele names for each locus
+   @ploidy: ploidy of each individual  (range: 2-2)
+   @type:  codom
+   @call: genind2genpop(x = file)

+ // Optional content
+   - empty -
 ````

 #As in genind objects, data are stored as numbers of alleles, but this time for populations